 As Finder's Group Publisher for Insurance, Zahra Campbell-Avenell leads a team of over 10 insurance experts to deliver on Finder’s mission to help Australians make better decisions.
-Zahra has a Bachelor’s degree with a double major in English and Anthropology from Georgetown University in Washington DC.
+Zahra has a Bachelor’s degree from Georgetown University in Washington DC, with a double major in Anthropology and English.
 She has worked for companies such as Booking.com and Bank of America, as well as a number of non-profit organisations.

 Helping you make sense of your travel insurance policy